 Jack looked at me with the most innocent face I have ever seen and replied, “That was just as I planned it Coach.”

 The season went on.
 With three games left we were in first place by two games with a record of 11 and 2.
 That’s right, since game four we hadn’t lost.

 Game fourteen was against one of the poorer teams but going into the bottom of the eighth we were only ahead by a score of 3 to 1.

 Jack was in right field for the eighth.
 Our pitcher, Greg, was having a poor day.
 He had already walked 3 men through the first seven innings and proceeded to walk the leadoff hitter in the eighth.
 The next man up hit a long fly ball to the right field and Jack was not able to catch up to it.
 Benny, backing up his teammate, managed to hold the hitter to a double but the runner on base scored.
 3 to 2.

 The next hitter hit a long home run deep over the left field fence, setting off an alarm as the ball bounced off someone’s car hood.
 Oops!
 We were now down 4 to 3 with only our ninth inning to go.
 We went quietly 1, 2, 3, and lost for the first time in eight games.
 More importantly, we were now in first place by only one game with two games to play.

-As Mr. Morrison wound down, it was now my turn to talk.
-“Mr. Morrison, I need to tell you a few things.
+As Mr. Miranda wound down, it was now my turn to talk.
+“Mr. Miranda, I need to tell you a few things.
 First of all, on this team we win as a team and we lose as a team.
 There is no one individual on the team, or on any other baseball team that can win or lose all by himself.
-Yes, Tim misplayed that flyball and it cost us run.
+Yes, Jack misplayed that flyball and it cost us run.
 But I ask you, ‘Why were we in the position, against a poorer team, that one play would have made a difference?’
 That was just one play in a nine-inning game.